estruyf/blog-content/content/posts/2021-10-15-reviewing-cloudflare-pages-and-what-does-it-have-to-offer.md

 ---
-title: "Reviewing Cloudflare Pages to show what it has to offer"
+title: Reviewing Cloudflare Pages to show what it has to offer
-slug: "/reviewing-cloudflare-pages-show-offer/"
+slug: /reviewing-cloudflare-pages-show-offer/
-author: "Elio Struyf"
+author: Elio Struyf
-type: "post"
+type: post
-date: "2021-10-15T11:46:51.562Z"
+date: 2021-10-15T11:46:51.562Z
-lastmod: "2019-08-22T15:20:28.000Z"
+lastmod: 2019-08-22T15:20:28.000Z
 draft: false
 tags:
-  - "cloudflare"
+  - cloudflare
-  - "Static site"
+  - Static site
-  - "Jamstack"
+  - Jamstack
 categories: []
 comments: true
-description: "In this article I review Cloudflare its Pages service.
-A service that allows to host your Jamstack websites fast, secure, and easily."
+description: In this article I review Cloudflare its Pages service.
+A service that allows to host your Jamstack websites fast, secure, and easily.
 keywords:
-  - "review"
+  - review
-preview: "/social/0816ed4d-3458-4c97-adbf-6e99c0431bf7.png"
+preview: /social/5162414a-cc9a-4bbd-9fe8-7973227c806c.png
 ---

 Cloudflare is a name that probably does not need any introduction.
 It is a well-known service that provides one of the fastest and massively used content delivery networks (CDN).